 In this process, however, I have left out the most important component: the people.
 Who is talking about the robots?
 Who is listening?
 Where are they?
 When customers purchase the robots, what are they saying?
 How do they represent their needs?
 In the environmental context, who works with the robots and how?
 How do those people exchange information about the robot in that context?
 More importantly, how does the robot relate (or not) to the resources, objectives, histories and so on, of every person at every level?
 If I go to the capital and talk to the people shaping policies that inform the outcome of robotics markets - congressmen and lobbyists for example - what can I learn from them?

 Working through this framework to understand the problem is only the first step.
 Yet the more I can build knowledge at each level of interaction, the more flexibility I have to craft and test interventions.
 Perhaps the corporate strategy is something simple like a branding campaign or promoting a national policy - yet perhaps it also requires manipulation to the technology to better facilitate how other companies train their employees?
 If that is the case, what language should be used and by what device should it be communicated?
 By means of this approach, the key insights and opportunities will emerge and do not need to be invented - nor can they be predicted.

 Impact by Design

 The final outcome of such a problem will rarely consist of one single action.
 Rather, it will require many small interventions choreographed across the system.
 Some interventions are more important than others.
-To describe the processes on design for wicked problems deserves more attention than I can provide right, yet with this framework, one is equipped to better understand any kind of problem to get going in the right direction by doing the following:
+To describe this processes deserves more attention than I can provide right now, yet with this framework, one is equipped to better understand any kind of problem to get going in the right direction by doing the following: